dipikagawande/dipikagawande/README.md

 🤓 with Molecular Biology and Philosophy degrees from a previous slice of life
 💖 who loves data storytelling and beautiful visualizations in R and Python

-I’m currently learning about:
+I’m learning about:
 💡 probability theory, Markov Chain Monte Carlo, and being Bayesian
 🌱 sustainable supply chains and the future of fashion
 🍅 heavenly ways to cook veggies

-I’m currently reading:
+I’m reading:
 📚 The Marriage of Cadmus and Harmony (Roberto Calasso)
 💂 The First Circle (Alexandr Solzhenitsyn)